jesstheleftie/u2_mongoose_employees_lab/README.md

 Using the mongo-mongoose-queries lesson, implement the following in JavaScript:

 1. Create an `employeesDatabase`.
-It will have 2 collecitions, Companies and Employees
+It will have 2 collecitions, Companies and Employees.
+Companies will be the parent, while Employees will be the related child

 Here is an example of the design for your Company  model: